leedo/noembed/README.md

 regularly goes over its usage limits.

 <a href="http://embed.ly/">embed.ly</a>.
 I have not tried this service, but it
-claims to support hundreds of sites.
-Unfortunatly, you can not add your own services since the source is not available.
+lists support for hundreds of sites.
+Unfortunatly, you can not add your own providers, so you are limited to what they support.

 &copy; 2012 Lee Aylward